Russia glad to be back in big time after 12 years

 The spine of the team looks solid.

 Goalkeeper Igor Akinfeev and the central defensive partnership of Sergey Ignashevich and Vasili Berezutskiy have played together for both club and country for almost a decade.
-The CSKA pairing are both in their 30s and a lack of pace in the center of defense will be one area of concern for Capello.
+The CSKA pairing are both in their 30s and a lack of pace in the centre of defence will be one area of concern for Capello.

 Russia conceded only five goals in qualifying for Brazil and only Belgium, England and Spain conceded fewer on route to the World Cup.